asafu-art/deepspeech-kabyle/data-kab/README.md

-# Automatic Speech Recognition (ASR)- DeepSpeech - Kabyle
+# Language model built with kenlm for DeepSpeech